This is my 5-day Bob Graham Round-inspired walk and wild camping winter gear list. I’ve also included a run-down of how the gear performed.

 I used 7 items of EDZ clothing on this trip and they were as good as always.
 I find their clothing to be excellent value for money.
 Due to the extra low temperatures, I did add the Inov-8 at/c merino short sleeve t-shirt as a baselayer under the EDZ zip neck top.
 These two baselayers work exceptionally well together.

 They also seemed to work really well with the Paramo fleece and windproof jackets.
 Adding the Paramo Torres Alturo jacket to keep me warm when I stopped worked well; occasionally I even hiked in it when it was extremely cold.
 I think I’ve finally found the perfect combination of clothing.
-It was nice not to feel wet from sweat on every climb and then subsequently freeze on the tops and descents
+It was nice not to feel wet from sweat on every climb and then subsequently freeze on the tops and descents.
+I’ve written a separate post reviewing all the Paramo clothes here.

 The Granite Gear Blaze 60 rucksack is a very well-designed pack.
 I found it very comfortable, even with the high weight that I set off with.
 It’s a very user-friendly pack with all the pockets you could ever need and all well placed.
 I can see why it’s Ultralight Outdoor Gear’s top pick.

-The Bob Graham Round Map is recommended and very informative, with extra notes on the route.
+The Bob Graham Round Map is recommended.
+It’s very informative, with extra notes on the route.